History

 A: What is provided in the cost of a puppy?

-Q: All puppies will be sold current on veterinarian-recommended vaccinations.
-All puppies will be microchipped.
-All puppies will be registered with UKC and ISWS.
-In addition, I send puppies home with all veterinary records, a gallon-sized bag of their current food, and some treats.
+Q: All puppies will be sold current on age-appropriate veterinarian-recommended vaccinations and will have been started on heartworm and flea/tick preventative.
+All puppies will be microchipped, and I pay for a lifetime registration of the microchip (registered as a backup contact).
+I also pre-register all puppies with UKC and ISWS, and provide paperwork on getting the registration switched over to the new owner’s name.
+In addition, I send puppies home with all veterinary records, a gallon-sized bag of their current food, some treats, and a few other items to help them transition to their new homes.

 Q: I don’t have a fenced-in yard.
 Does that disqualify me?